calcitem/Sanmill/Readme.md

 We use compile-time environment configs to enable specific parts of the code:

-* `monkey_test` to prepare the app for monkey tests.
+* `test` to prepare the app for Monkey and Appium testing.
 (References to external sites are going to be disabled.)
 * `dev_mode` to show the developer mode without needing to enable it first.
 * `catcher` to control the use of catcher.
 (This is on by default and needs to be disabled when required.)